nichins/nichins.github.io/README.txt

-This repo contains my personal website's files and are being hosted by free github.io!
+This repo contains my personal website's files and are being hosted by free on github.io!

 Link to the website is: www.nich.in